 The pandemic forced stores to close and people to keep their distance, so online shopping has become the norm for many people.
 According to the IMRG Capgemini Online Retail Index, total online retail sales growth for 2020 was up 36 percent year-on-year—the highest annual growth since 2007.
 It became the year that retailers had to ensure a seamless online shopping experience, or lose out to competitors.

-Most participants stated they will continue to shop online with their favourite retailers that provide a positive online experience as they see it still being less risky with the remaining threat of contracting COVID-19.
+Most contributors stated they will continue to shop online with their favourite retailers that provide a positive online experience as they see it still being less risky with the remaining threat of contracting COVID-19.

 With the use of filters, instant add to cart, and saved card details, shopping online proved to be the winner in regards to convenience.
-Some participants noted that unless you live in a central area near a variety of stores, shopping online will always be the preferred option where possible.
+Some contributors noted that unless you live in a central area near a variety of stores, shopping online will always be the preferred option where possible.

 Negative online experiences proved to be true when the customer wasn’t in control: